-In discussions about solo aging, many have asked, "what is the difference between the needs of solo agers and those of any older adult?"
-While there are many overlapping concerns, solo agers living alone fall along a spectrum of possible increased risk, much of which depends on the quantity and quality of their social support system - or network - of people who can assist in the many ways that any of us may need or want as we age into late life.
-Without "natural" support at home or very nearby, risks to wellbeing increase.
+In discussions about solo aging, many have asked, "What is the difference between the needs of solo agers and those of any older adult?"
+While there are many overlapping concerns, solo agers living alone fall along a spectrum of increased potential risk, much of which depends on the quantity and quality of their social support system, or network of people who can assist in the many ways that any of us may need or want as we age into late life.
+Without "natural" supports at home or very nearby, risks to wellbeing increase.

-This conversation guide can help identify gaps in the quantity and quality of any solo ager's support system that may increase physical, mental, and social health risk.
+This conversation guide can help assess the quantity and quality of any solo ager's support system and identify any gaps that may increase physical, mental, and social health risk.

 Solo agers confirmed that while some healthcare providers might ask about living alone, none had the opportunity to talk with doctors or other social service providers about solo aging concerns and how a support system could be built with intention and strategy.
 The following support network discussion is a place to start.